Weiss Urban Livability Fellowship

 This fellowship provides a stipend, tuition and health insurance for one year.

 (Plus stipend from your program)

 |Tuition||Full tuition (academic rate only; does not include school-based tuition)|

 Depending on funding, this award may change from year to year.

 You cannot apply directly.
 Your program may nominate a limited number of applicants.
 The Weiss faculty board then selects fellows from among nominees from across campus.
-About ten fellows are selected each year.
+Eight fellows are selected each year.